 The Go City Amsterdam All Inclusive Pass has 3 validity options:

 |Validity||Price||Cost per day|

-- Free entry to around 20 popular Amsterdam attractions
+- Free entry to over 20 popular Amsterdam attractions

 - Includes the possibility of taking some tours

 - Reduced child (age 3-12) rate available

 - Immediate download – no need to pick-up locally